|

 For your

-savings and convenience, comprehensive travel and trip
+savings and convenience, we

-participants!
 Further, our personalized group is

-limited to just 20 guests, and seating is only two people per
+limited to just 16 guests, and seating is only two people per

-the three new vans.
+three-person seat.
 Now everyone has a window seat!
 You're invited to join

 us!
 Please call Mary and Piet to discuss your interests

-and determine if this program is just right for you.
+and determine if this program is just right for you?

 Personally